Privacy Policy

 This policy applies to:

-• Users who interact with us via email, SMS, telephone, our client portal, or other communication channels.
+- Users who interact with us via email, SMS, telephone, our client portal, or other communication channels.

-• Visitors to our website(s) and recipients of our service and marketing communications.
+- Visitors to our website(s) and recipients of our service and marketing communications.

 2A.
-Processing of Client Data (Your Clients’ Legal, Business and Accounting Information)
+Processing of Client Data

-• Role designation: In the course of providing our services, we frequently process data that belongs to your organisation and concerns your clients, matters/cases, suppliers and employees (collectively, “Client Data”).
-For these activities, we act as a processor (or sub-processor) and your organisation is the controller, unless expressly stated otherwise in writing.
+- Role designation: For activities involving Client Data, we act as a processor (or sub-processor) and your organisation is the controller, unless expressly stated otherwise in writing.

-• Security measures: We implement appropriate technical and organisational measures proportionate to the risks, including secure connectivity to your environments, encryption in transit and at rest where feasible, segregated environments, MFA for administrative systems, vulnerability and patch management, and incident response procedures.
+- Security measures: We implement appropriate technical and organisational measures proportionate to the risks, including secure connectivity to your environments, encryption in transit and at rest where feasible, segregated environments, MFA for administrative systems, vulnerability and patch management, and incident response procedures.

-• Data location and transfers: Where Client Data is hosted in your own environments or your licensed platforms, we access it remotely as necessary.
-Any international transfers by us of Client Data are safeguarded in accordance with Section 8 (International Transfers) and our Data Processing Agreement (DPA).
+- Data location and transfers: Where Client Data is hosted in your own environments or your licensed platforms, we access it remotely as necessary.
+Any international transfers of Client Data by us are safeguarded in accordance with section 8 (International Transfers) and our Data Processing Agreement (DPA).

-• Sub-processing: We may engage sub-processors to assist with service delivery (e.g., secure ticketing, remote support, secure file transfer, conferencing).
+- Sub-processing: We may engage sub-processors to assist with service delivery (e.g. secure ticketing, remote support, secure file transfer, conferencing).
 Sub-processors are appointed under written contracts meeting UK GDPR Article 28 requirements.
 A current list of sub-processors is available on request.

-• Data breaches: In the event of a personal data breach affecting Client Data while in our control, we will notify you without undue delay and provide information and cooperation reasonably required for you to meet your legal obligations.
+- Data breaches: In the event of a personal data breach affecting Client Data while in our control, we will notify you without undue delay and provide information and cooperation reasonably required for you to meet your legal obligations.

 3. Categories of Personal Data Collected